learnbyexample/py_regular_expressions/py_regex.md

 ## Backreference

 Backreferences are like variables in a programming language.
-You have already seen how to use `re.Match` object to refer to the text captured by groups.
+You have already seen how to use a `re.Match` object to refer to the text captured by groups.
 Backreferences provide the same functionality, with the advantage that these can be directly used in RE definition as well as the replacement section without having to invoke `re.Match` objects.
 Another advantage is that you can apply quantifiers to backreferences.

 The syntax is `\N` or `\g<N>` where `N` is the capture group you want.
 The below syntax variations are applicable in the **replacement section**, assuming they are used within raw strings.

 * `\1`, `\2` up to `\99` to refer to the corresponding capture group
     * provided there are no digit characters after
-    * `\0` and `\NNN` will be interpreted as octal value
+    * `\0` and `\NNN` will be interpreted as octal values
 * `\g<1>`, `\g<2>` etc (not limited to 99) to refer to the corresponding capture group
     * this also helps to avoid ambiguity between backreferences and digits that follow
 * `\g<0>` to refer to the entire matched portion, similar to index `0` of `re.Match` objects
-    * `\0` cannot be used because numbers starting with `0` are treated as octal value
+    * `\0` cannot be used because numbers starting with `0` are treated as octal values

 Here are some examples with `\N` syntax.